iverberk/docker-spy/readme.md

 ### Linux

-To have automatic DNS resolution of your containers you should update your /etc/resolv.conf and the Docker bridge IP address as a resolver (usually 172.17.42.1 but check it with ifconfig to be certain).
+To have automatic DNS resolution of your containers you should update your /etc/resolv.conf and add the Docker bridge IP address as a resolver (usually 172.17.42.1 but check it with ifconfig to be certain).

 # Issues and Contributing